Chicken Shepherd’s Pie

 - Preheat oven to 350 degrees F.

 - Sprinkle flour over the leeks and stir to coat.
 Stir in stock (or broth) followed by cream and bring to a simmer.
 Reduce heat to medium-low to maintain a simmer and cook, stirring often until the sauce is thick, about 5 minutes.
+Stir chicken, corn, parsley, salt and pepper into the leek mixture, and remove from the heat.

-- Stir chicken, parsley, salt and pepper into the leek mixture, and remove from the heat.
-Layer the corn on top of the chicken.
+- Layer the corn on top of the chicken.
 Top with the mashed potatoes.